thoth-tech/handbook/docs/learning/training/ontrack-comprehensive-setup.md

 # Ontrack Comprehensive Setup Guide
+- Windows
 ## Windows (using WSL2)
-### Set up WSL2
+### Step 1: Set up WSL2
 The first step in setting up your development environment will be to set up Windows Subsystem for Linux (WSL) and Ubuntu.
 WSL allows Linux distributions to run within the Windows OS.
 Visit this [website](https://docs.microsoft.com/en-us/windows/wsl/install) for more information.

 To quickly set up WSL2 with Ubuntu, follow the tutorial on [ubuntu.com](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview), OR (to paraphrase):

-1. Run Windows PowerShell as administrator and use the following command:
+1. Run Windows PowerShell as administrator (search "Powershell" in the windows search bar and right-click 'run as administrator') and use the following command:
    ```powershell
    wsl --install -d ubuntu
    ```
-   This will set up WSL2 and ubuntu.
+   This will set up WSL2 and the Ubuntu distribution.

 2. Restart your computer.